 The purpose of this gathering is to provide a day of focused dialogue among young DC area leaders from a variety of faith traditions (as well as those from multi-faith and no faith backgrounds) who are dedicated to building interfaith relationships with peers and allies.
 The summit is open to DC area residents, ages 18-39, who hold a position of responsibility in their community/organization.
 Our goal is to share resources and build a stronger network of local allies across communities in order to more effectively serve and work for social justice in the region, and more broadly encourage interfaith understanding.

-This annual gathering is held during World Interfaith Harmony Week (first week of February) and is supported by the IFC and a diverse set of local faith-based and interfaith organizations, educational institutions, and community groups.
+This annual gathering is supported by the IFC and a diverse set of local faith-based and interfaith organizations, educational institutions, and community groups.

 - Over 200 participants from over two dozen faith traditions and communities throughout the region!

 - Workshops on topics such as racial justice, environmental stewardship, and more!

 - A resource fair featuring local and national organizations, programs, and communities!

 - Pre-events at houses of worship and community centers across DC!

 To learn more about the IFC’s programming throughout the year, please sign up for our mailing list.